shenba1712/wctool/README.md

 -w              calculate number of words
 ```

-Similarly, we can also get the version of the tool using
+Similarly, we can also get the version of the tool using:

 `./wctool -V` or `./wctool --version`

 ```
 1.0.0
 ```

+### Tests

+To run tests with a file, please change the file path to an absolute path, as the application only recognizes absolute file paths.